ismail-tellioglu/BubbleSort/README.md

 # BubbleSort
 Run program.
-Enter A to sort in Ascending order and D to sort in descending order.
+Enter "A" to sort in Ascending order or "D" to sort in descending order.